 Because I live in the Washington DC area, my neighborhood is very diverse.
 The Chinese family lives next door to the African American family, which lives next door to the Muslim family (the original owners were Vietnamese), which lives next door to a bi-racial family consisting of a white American man, a Rwandan woman, and their children, who like to pet my dog.
 The Rwandan woman’s sister, who was visiting, told me that she speaks Swedish and prefers to live in Europe.
-At the end of the street is an Indian family.
-A Sikh man, complete with turban, takes his walk up the street every day.
+At the end of the street, there is an Indian family.
+A Sikh man, complete with turban, takes his daily walk up the street every day, and an Iraqi family lives across the street.
 When my late father collapsed while walking the dog, the Vietnamese couple helped me get him up and back home, and the black pastor’s church has a singing group that performed in my church.
 Two members of my church have black in-laws and mixed-race grandchildren.

 I also have a feminist background.
 My great aunt Laura was a licensed lay speaker in the Methodist Episcopal Church in the 1930s.
 Her district superintendent appointed her pastor of a church.
 She also had a religious radio show.
 My grandmother used to lecture me on the evils of men.
 She maintained that women never do bad things on their own, they only do bad things when men coerce them.
 For some reason or the other, I seemed to be the only exception.